mathiasrw/monetary-reform/monetary-reform.md

 for the real economy.
 A central bank that focuses on price stability in the real economy, while ignoring an expanding money supply and asset inflation, may therefore be inviting trouble further down the road.

+~ sidenote
+[29] _Special Investigation Commission Report, ch.
+15.5.3_

+[30] _Richard A. Werner (2012).
+Towards a New Research Programme on 'Banking and the Economy' -Implications of the Quantity Theory of Credit for the Prevention and Resolution of Banking and Debt Crises, International Review of Financial Analysis, 25, 94-105_

+~

 ### 4.4.2 The exchange rate and the price level { - }